rwb/c200/README.md

 * 6.1: A primary purpose of descriptive statistics is to tranmit information about what is typical.
 * 6.2: Considering a specific variable, we summarize typicality through measures of central tendency (mode, median, and mean)
+* 6.3: First measure of central tendency: the mode (pp. 60-62).
+The modal category is the most frequently occurring category, level, or value of a variable.
+* 6.4: Mode Example: Sanction for a sample of 100 people cited for littering: (1) Fine (N=22); (2) Civics class (N=25); (3) Community Service (N=53); the mode is community service.
+* 6.5: A common mistake in the previous example is to say that the mode is 53.
+It is correct to say that the mode is community service and the number of cases in the modal category is 53.
+* 6.6: It is most natural to use the mode as a measure of central tendency for *nominal* variables (categorical variables with no logical way to order the categories).
+* 6.7: The mode can be used with ordinal, interval, and ratio variables but it is often not a particularly meaningful exercise to do so.
+* 6.8: For variables with order, the median (pp. 62-68) will often be more useful.
+* 6.9: Suppose we ask a sample of 97 people to answer a survey question about how safe they feel walking in their neighborhood in the early evening.
+Among the 97 people, here are the answers we get back: (1) very unsafe (N=16); (2) somewhat unsafe (N=21); (3) somewhat safe (N=38); (4) very safe (N=22).
+What is the median safety assessment?

+-- If the number of cases is odd, then the *median observation* is (n+1)/2 -- So, the median observation for our sample is (97+1)/2 = 46 -- 16+21 (the sum of the number of people in the first two categories) is 37; 37<46 -- 16+21+38 (the sum of the number of people in the first three categories) is 75; 75>46 -- So, the 46th observation lies within the 3rd category (somewhat safe).
+-- The median score in this example is "somewhat safe".